elcuervo/gerbil/README.md

 var my_cool_logger = {
   "warn":   function(msg){},
   "log":    function(msg){},
+  "info":   function(msg){},
   "error":  function(msg){
     alert(msg);
   },
 };

 scenario("Fancy scenario", {
-  "somewhere over the rainbow": function(){
+  "somewhere over the rainbow": function(g){
     assert(false);
   }
 }, my_cool_logger);

-// Change global logger

-GerbilOptions.logger = my_cool_logger;

-scenario("Fancy scenario is back", {
-  "somewhere over the double rainbow": function(){
-    assert(false);
-  }
-});

 ```

 ## What's the catch?

-The results are only shown in the console, the one from console.log
+The results are only shown in the console, the one from console.log if you use
+it in a browser.
-Run it with an open inspector or define a custom logger
+Run it with an open inspector or define a custom logger if you want prettier
+results.

 ![Console tests](https://img.skitch.com/20110803-ghqcq5urn8hx99n2s1u777hq58.jpg)